-I understand where it comes from.
-You’ve developed perspective over the years working in your industry, and you’ve become so focused on the industry trends and perspectives that you really can only see the perspective of the business leaders in your space.
-It all feels so very unique, and you probably think the only solution is to work with a marketing partner, agency, or firm that has experience specific to your industry.
+As a business leader, you’ve developed perspective over the years working in your industry, which is a good thing for your organization.
+But there’s a negative side— you may have become so focused on the industry trends and perspectives that you really can only see the perspective of the business leaders in your space.
+It all feels so very unique, and you may think the only solution is to work with a marketing partner, agency, or firm that has experience specific to your industry.

 Well, I’m taking a stand here to say that industry experience—when looking for a marketing partner—is not a prerequisite for good work.
 Your industry is nuanced, sure, but that doesn’t mean that an outside perspective “won’t work.”
 To tell this story more completely and with real conversations, I’m going to highlight a SaaS company we went through the buying process with.
 They had understandable fears about industry application—whether or not we understood the uniqueness of their industry enough to be able to help them—and are a great example of why industry specificity isn’t always helpful.

 If you knew the answer, you’d already be solving the problem.

 The fact is, whenever you hire a marketing agency or consultancy they’re not going to know your industry as well as you do.
 If you hire a tax accountant, they won’t immediately understand the nuances of your expense structure.
 If you hire a sales coach, they won’t be in meetings with your team, hearing the prospect from day one.
 You will always know your industry better than any consultant ever could.

 Being so close to your industry is one of the main reasons you ask for an outside perspective.
 Chances are, you’ve been beating your head against a wall trying to solve your problem—whether it's lead generation, brand awareness, or keeping the sales funnel full—for a very long time.
 You need someone with fresh eyes, fresh ideas, and different experience to get you through that barrier.